 The Global Action Plan on Antimicrobial Resistance calls for the development of national action plans to adress antibiotic resistance in all WHO member states.
 A national action plan can serve as a core strategy to coordinate and align activities of different stakeholders and in different sectors and provide a legal and political framework for action.
-Under POLICY: National action plans you can find a step-wise guide that can serve as a starting point when planning, developing, implementing, and evaluating a national action plan on antibiotic resistance.
+Under POLICY: Develop a national action plan you can find a step-wise guide that can serve as a starting point when planning, implementing, and evaluating a national action plan on antibiotic resistance.

-Suggestions of different policy areas that can be covered under a national action plan on antibiotic resistance and resources for their implementation can be found under POLICY: Elements of a plan.
+Suggestions of different policy areas that can be covered under a national action plan on antibiotic resistance and resources for their implementation can be found under POLICY: Implement the plan.

-Examples of how other actors have worked within the Policy area to adress antibiotic resistance is presented in POLICY: Examples from the field.
+Examples of how other actors have worked within the Policy area to adress antibiotic resistance is presented in POLICY: Inspirational examples.